-The scholastic ability and personal character of applicants are the primary factors considered in admissions decisions.
-In making decisions about admissions to Lakeside, the admissions committee considers both the school's ability to serve an applicant's educational needs and the applicant's ability to take advantage of the school's resources and to make a positive contribution to the life of the school.
+Students' academic ability, the personal character of applicants, and the needs of Lakeside School are the factors considered in admissions decisions.
+Additionally, the admissions committee considers the school's ability to serve an applicant's educational needs and the applicant's ability to make a positive contribution to the life of the school.
 Lakeside seeks to enroll qualified students from a broad array of social, economic, ethnic, religious, and racial backgrounds.
 The admissions committee grants some preference to families who have connections to the school community, including siblings of past and current students, and the children of employees and alumni.
+All pieces of a student's admissions file are considered confidential records.